Islamic calendar: Prohibiting Nasī'

 The prohibition of Nasī' would presumably have been announced when the intercalated month had returned to its position just before the month of Nasi' began.
 If Nasī' meant intercalation, then the number and the position of the intercalary months between AH 1 and AH 10 are uncertain; western calendar dates commonly cited for key events in early Islam such as the Hijra, the Battle of Badr, the Battle of Uhud and the Battle of the Trench should be viewed with caution as they might be in error by one, two, three or even four lunar months.
-This prohibition was mentioned by Muhammad during the farewell sermon which was delivered on 9 Dhu al-Hijjah AH 10 (Julian date Friday 6 March 632 CE) on Mount Arafat during the farewell pilgrimage to Mecca.
+This prohibition was mentioned by Muhammad during the farewell sermon which was delivered on 9 Dhu'l-Hijja AH 10 (Julian date Friday 6 March 632 CE) on Mount Arafat during the farewell pilgrimage to Mecca.

 Certainly the Nasi' is an impious addition, which has led the infidels into error.
 One year they authorise the Nasi', another year they forbid it.
 They observe the divine precept with respect to the number of the sacred months, but in fact they profane that which God has declared to be inviolable, and sanctify that which God has declared to be profane.
 Assuredly time, in its revolution, has returned to such as it was at the creation of the heavens and the earth.
 In the eyes of God the number of the months is twelve.
 Among these twelve months four are sacred, namely, Rajab, which stands alone, and three others which are consecutive.